 - The discount that the customer could receive without exercising the option and

 - The likelihood that the option will be exercised.”

 If FFS performs the analysis of the standalone selling price and determines that the option is priced at the standalone selling price, the option does not represent a material right and does not give rise to a performance obligation.
 However, if FFS determines that the option is not priced at the standalone selling price, the option represents a material right and gives rise to a performance obligation.

 Step 4: FFS determined that the option to acquire additional security services in this contract are a material rate and that the estimated standalone selling price of this option is $4,300, including the probability of exercise.
 FFS must allocate the $10,000 transaction price to the two performance obligations – the cleaning services and the material right.
 The transaction price should be allocated as follows:

 Material Right - $3,000

 ($4,300 / ($10,000 + $4,300) * $10,000)

 So, there you have it, a quick exploration of material rights.
-If you have questions or want more clarity on the new revenue recognition model, check out our Step-By-Step Guide that will give you a high-level overview of the requirements, mircolearnings, and examples of the significant changes from the previous accounting guidance.
+If you have questions or want more clarity on the new revenue recognition model, check out our online training courses that will give you a high-level overview of the requirements, including examples of the significant changes from the previous accounting guidance.